BytemarkHosting/bmdash/README.md

 Bytemark's Dashboard Software

 ## About
-Status screens, TV's flashing numbers and annoying noises!
-What is going on at Bytemark, well let's look at the Dashboards!

 `bmdash` attempts to be a simple and not at all complexing and vexing dashboard system that allows users to easily add and manage multiple dashboards, as well as making it easy to extend.
 Hahahaha, I will let you be the judge of our